John P. Birkelund

 (1938–2017)

-Two years later, amid momentous changes taking place in Eastern Europe and Poland, John Birkelund appointed Robert Faris president of the newly formed Polish-American Enterprise Fund.
+Two years later, amid the momentous changes taking place in Eastern Europe and Poland, John Birkelund appointed Robert Faris president of the newly formed Polish–American Enterprise Fund.
 Robert served as PAEF’s chief executive, and from EI’s inception also as its president and CEO.
 In 2006 he stepped down from both positions and was elected chairman of the Enterprise Investors Corporation Board of Directors, serving in that role until his retirement at the end of 2016.

 Robert was awarded the Commander’s Cross of Merit with a Star by President Bronisław Komorowski.